Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 How does it compare?

-I've tested my fair share of the best toaster ovens and countertop ovens on the market and the Combi is definitely one of the best.
+I've tested my fair share of the best toaster ovens and countertop ovens on the market, and the Combi is definitely one of the best.

+The Instant has some extra functions, such as pressure cooking and yogurt making.
+It is also more subtle on the counter, as it is smaller and easier to hide away in a cupboard.
 Whilst that might be the solution to your issues with the Combi, it's worth noting that the interior dimensions of the Instant Pot are a little less generous.
-Whilst I was happy to roast vegetables and a chicken in the Combi, the process wouldn't be as perfect in the Instant Pot.
+I was able to roast vegetables and a chicken in the Combi, the process wouldn't work in the Instant Pot.
 Plus, I find the shape slightly more awkward for bakes.
-Don't get me wrong, both are brilliant, but I think the Combi has the edge for me.

-Should you buy it?
+Should you buy the Ninja Combi Multicooker?

 Sign up to the Homes & Gardens newsletter